mecid/mecid.github.io/_posts/2019-08-07-viewmodifiers-in-swiftui.md

 ```

 #### Conclusion
-Today we talked about another key concept of *SwiftUI*. *ViewModifiers* allow us to encapsulate and reuse any logic across the *Views*.
+Today we talked about another key concept of SwiftUI. *ViewModifiers* allow us to encapsulate and reuse any logic across the *Views*.
 It is a compelling concept which we can use to build composable pieces of our apps.
 Try to use this method and share with me your thoughts about it.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading and see you next week!